microsoft/vscode-docs/docs/java/java-project.md

 ## Project management

 Managing a project in VS Code requires the [Project Manager for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency) extension.
 The extension helps manage class paths and dependencies, and create new projects, packages, and classes.
+The Project Manager for Java extension is included in the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which also has other tools for Java development in VS Code.

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>